fabiodev/ad-soc/README.md

 ad-soc
 ======

-Simple WP plugin for google advertisement
+Simple WP plugin for google advertisement for better performance